From Dominance To Duchenne, Here Are 12 Kinds Of Smiles & What Each Means

 In this type of smile, your eyebrows and cheeks are lifted, similar to the Duchenne smile, but the smile itself loses its symmetry and looks more like a smirk or sneer.
 Where Duchenne smiles and even social smiles are considered a sign of pleasantry and positivity, dominance smiles definitely are not.
 They're associated with superiority, condescension, confidence, and boasting.

 If you've ever tried to tone down and intense, toothy grin, that would be a "dampened" smile.
-According to some research, this kind of smile is common in areas of the world that are more subtle with their facial expressions, such as Japan.
+According to some research2, this kind of smile is common in areas of the world that are more subtle with their facial expressions, such as Japan.

 In a dampened smile, a smile that would naturally look big is subdued by pulling the corners of the mouth down.

 You've probably seen someone smile out of embarrassment before—and you've probably done it yourself, too.
 Very simply, this is the smile we pull when we're feeling general embarrassment.
-According to research, an embarrassed smile includes a tight smile with the head tilted down, and often a shifting of the eyes to the left, looking away in discomfort.
+According to research, an embarrassed smile3 includes a tight smile with the head tilted down, and often a shifting of the eyes to the left, looking away in discomfort.

-In a polite smile, the smile typically doesn't reach the eyes—but that doesn't mean it's not "sincere."
+In a polite smile4, the smile typically doesn't reach the eyes—but that doesn't mean it's not "sincere."
 There are plenty of circumstances that call for polite smiles, and they typically show up when we want to convey friendliness but remain reserved, such as when you meet a new person, research says.

 Similar to a polite smile but with a different motivation, qualifier smiles are most often used when delivering bad news to someone or when being critical of someone, making it a kind of mixed-signal smile.